nodejs/node/GOVERNANCE.md

 run the meetings.
 The TSC streams its meetings for public viewing on YouTube or a similar service.

-The TSC agenda consists only of issues that are at an impasse.
+The TSC agenda includes issues that are at an impasse.
 The intention of the agenda is not to review or approve all patches.
 Collaborators review and approve patches on GitHub.

 Any community member can create a GitHub issue asking that the TSC review something.
 If consensus-seeking fails for an issue, a Collaborator may apply the